mblason/restaurants_api/README.md

 ```

 ### Run
-And finally to run de REST API, execute the following command:
+And finally, to run de REST API execute the following command:
 ```bash
 npm start
 ```